GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

     $ gcloud docker push gcr.io/your_project_name/pubsubpipe

-### Kubernetes pod and replication controller configuration
+### Kubernetes pod, Replica Set, and Deployment configuration

 In Kubernetes, [**pods**](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md)-- rather than individual application containers-- are the smallest deployable units that can be created, scheduled, and managed.

-A [**replication controller**](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/replication-controller.md) ensures that a specified number of pod "replicas" are running at any one time.
+A [**replica set**](http://kubernetes.io/docs/user-guide/replicasets/) ensures that a specified number of pod "replicas" are running at any one time.
 If there are too many, it will kill some.
 If there are too few, it will start more.
-As opposed to just creating singleton pods or even creating pods in bulk, a replication controller replaces pods that are deleted or terminated for any reason, such as in the case of node failure.
+As opposed to just creating singleton pods or even creating pods in bulk, a replica set replaces pods that are deleted or terminated for any reason, such as in the case of node failure.

+A [Deployment](http://kubernetes.io/docs/user-guide/deployments/) provides declarative updates for Pods and Replica Sets.
+You only need to describe the desired state in a Deployment object, and the Deployment controller will change the actual state to the desired state at a controlled rate for you.
-We will use replicated pods for both parts of our Kubernetes app.
+We will use Deployments for both parts of our Kubernetes app.
 The first, specified by `twitter-stream.yaml`, defines one replica of a container that will read in tweets via the Twitter streaming API and dump them to a PubSub topic.
 We're only using one replica here so that we don't open up multiple Twitter API connections on the same app.
 However, we're still using a replicated pod for the robustness that gives us-- if the pod crashes for some reason, it will be restarted, since will specify that there should always be one running.

 The second part of the app, specified by `bigquery-controller.yaml`, defines two replicas of a container that will subscribe to the same PubSub topic, pull off tweets in small batches, and insert them into a BigQuery table via the BigQuery Streaming API.
 Here, we can use multiple pods-- they will use the same subscription to read from the PubSub topic, thus distributing the load.
 If source throughput were to increase, we could increase the number of these  `bigquery-controller` pods.

-#### Replication controller configuration
+#### Deployment configuration

 Edit `$EXAMPLE_DIR/twitter-stream.yaml`.
 Set your `PUBSUB_TOPIC` to the name of the topic you created.
 Then, set the Twitter authentication information to the values you noted when setting up your Twitter application (`CONSUMERKEY`,`CONSUMERSECRET`, `ACCESSTOKEN`, `ACCESSTOKENSEC`).
-Then, replace the image string `gcr.io/your-project/your-image-tag` with the name of the image that you have created and pushed.
+Then, if you built your own docker image, replace the image string `gcr.io/google-samples/pubsub-bq-pipe:v3` with the name of the image that you have created and pushed.

 Edit `$EXAMPLE_DIR/bigquery-controller.yaml`.
 Set your `PUBSUB_TOPIC`, and set your `PROJECT_ID`, `BQ_DATASET`, and `BQ_TABLE` information.
-Then, replace the image string `gcr.io/your-project/your-image-tag` with the name of the image that you have created and pushed.
+Then, if you built your own docker image, replace the image string `gcr.io/google-samples/pubsub-bq-pipe:v3` with the name of the image that you have created and pushed.

 ## Starting up your app